 With sharing plates and bags of space, Dishoom is perfect for celebrations.
 The space works just as well for a catch up with friends or a birthday dinner – simply spread out and take your time over some delicious dishes.
 Dishoom brings together a laidback vibe with the grandeur of Manchester Hall for a flexible space that’s fit for work and play.

 The Permit Room cocktail bar is named after the official term for Bombay bars where only permit-holders could drink alcohol.
-Manchester’s being treated to some special tipples as Dishoom have created two new cocktails especially for our city.
-Sip on a Beram’s Cobbler: a mango, pineapple and manzanilla mix; or a Chevalier’s Sour: a gin, tamarind and raspberry drink.
+Manchester’s being treated to some special tipples as Dishoom have created two new cocktails, especially for our city.
+Sip on a Beram’s Cobbler: a mango, pineapple and manzanilla mix; or a Chevalier’s Sour: a gin, tamarind and raspberry cocktail.

 Find out more at dishoom.com/manchester.